 Nine Days & Nine Forms of Maa Durga :

-This year, Goddess 'Kushmanda' will also be worshipped on 3rd Day of Navratri.
-It is believed that Kushmanda is the creator of the entire Universe which she has created by her laugh.
+4th day of Navratri (Wednesday, 18th October 2023), Chaturthi Tithi : On the fourth day of Navratri, the Goddess is worshipped as 'Kushmaanda'.
+It is believed that Kushmanda Devi is the creator of the entire Universe which she has created by her laugh.
 The universe was full of darkness, until her light spreads in all directions like rays from the sun.
 She has eight or ten hands and holds weapons, glitter, rosary, etc., in her hands.

 5th day of Navratri (Thursday, 19th October 2023), Panchmi Tithi : On the fourth day of Navratri, Goddess is worshipped as 'Skand Mata'.
 She is actually called so because she is the Mother of Skanda, the chief warrior of the Gods army.
 She is accompanied by the Lord Skanda in his infant form.
 Skanda Mata has four arms and three eyes, holds the infant Skanda in her right upper arm and a lotus in her right hand which is slightly raised upwards.
 The left arm is in pose to grant boons with grace and she holds a lotus in left lower hand which is also raised.

 6th day of Navratri (Friday, 20th October 2023), Shashti Tithi : On the fifth day, the Goddess is worshipped as 'Katyayani'.
 Goddess Katyayani rides on a magnificent Lion and she has four hands.
 She carries lotus flower and sword in her right hands and keeps her left hands in Abhaya and Varada Mudras.